 Market cap: $18.43 million; current share price: $2.07

 Based in Australia, Prana Biotechnology is a development-stage medical biotech company that’s engaged in research related to Alzheimer’s disease, Huntington disease, Parkinson’s disease and other age-related degenerative disorders.

-The company’s lead drug candidate, PBT2, is intended to treat Alzheimer’s and Huntington’s diseases.
+The company’s lead drug candidate, PBT2, is intended to treat Alzheimer’s and Huntington’s diseases, other products are still on the pre-clinical stage.
 A New Drug Application for Huntington’s disease in 2016/2017 is planned pending positive trial results.

 This is an updated version of an article originally published on the Investing News Network in 2017.